Rupthuz/Battleship-PT3-main/README.md

 - Once the deployment is successful, click on the "Open App" button to view your live application.

 # Credits

-## Python:
-- The Battleship Game is inspired by the tutorial article authored by Mark Anthony Llego /
+- The Battleship Game is inspired by the tutorial article authored by Mark Anthony Llego
 - Franklin Nascimento (https://www.youtube.com/watch?v=uoG17lg2WCg).
+- pythonfiddle.com/battleships-game-in-python/
 - This project was constructed utilizing a template provided by Code Institute to establish the necessary environment for deployment on Heroku.
 - Credits are given to the Code Institute projects, curriculum and previous projects in Python.
 - GeeksforGeeks - Python Programming Examples